 Barbara Smith, Staff Associate, Ed.D.

-Amy, Josh, John, Jared, and Chantel, are the Commuter Assistants Be sure to look for any of these folks when you visit the Commuter Lounge.
+Amy, Jared, Chantel, Becca, Harmony and Kaitlyn are the Commuter Assistants for 2018-19 Be sure to look for any of these folks when you visit the Commuter Lounge.

 Most Commuter Assistants are work-study employees.
 It’s a fun and relaxed place to work.
 Hiring generally occurs in April or late August for the up-coming academic year.
 Contact CNTSP if you are interested in being a Commuter Assistant.